 University of Exeter, United Kingdom

-The University of Geneva is also a founding member of two strategic partnership networks: the French-speaking G3 network (with the Université Libre de Bruxelles and the University of Montreal) and the regional network Alliance campus rhodanien (with the University of Lausanne, the HES-SO, the University Grenoble Alpes, the University of Lyon).
+The University of Geneva is also a founding member of two strategic partnership networks: the G3 de la Francophonie (with the Université Libre de Bruxelles and the University of Montreal) and the Alliance campus rhodanien (with the University of Lausanne, the HES-SO, the University Grenoble Alpes, the University of Lyon).

 In addition to their strategic importance and the numerous collaborations with these institutions within faculties and academic mobility, including that of students, these partnerships are characterized by the financial support granted by the rectorates allowing the launch of joint projects between researchers.
 These seed funding grants make it possible to carry out projects leading to the reinforcement of academic links, the concentration of strengths and resources and the continuity of research with subsequent third-party funding.